lcharles123/horizon-blockchain/README.md

 # horizon-blockchain

-This is the latest blockchain file to the horizon criptocurrency, updated at 13 - Oct - 2016.
+This is the latest blockchain file for horizon criptocurrency plataform, updated on 13 - Oct - 2016.

 More info at